How to Create a Payroll Budget: Steps to Consider & Why It’s Important

 If some of the figures you’re using are annual totals, try breaking them down into months.
 Working in a more fixed period of time may make these questions easier to answer.

 Budgeting for salaried employees is pretty easy—just take their gross wages and divide by 12 months if you’re doing a monthly budget.
 However, if you pay on a two-week schedule, some months will have three paychecks.
-Be sure to consider how often you pay your employees here.
+Be sure to consider how often your pay periods are here.

 Hourly workers can get more complex.
 You’ll need to consider the hours worked per month, which may not be consistent throughout the year.
 Be sure to account for busy seasons and slow times based on your individual business.
 If you add staff during the busy season, you’ll want to make sure to include them as temporary workers in your budget, as well.